sveltejs/svelte/site/content/blog/2022-12-01-whats-new-in-svelte-december-2022.md

 ---
 title: "What's new in Svelte: December 2022"
-description: "Rounding the corner to SvelteKit 1.0"
+description: 'Rounding the corner to SvelteKit 1.0'
 author: Dani Sandoval
 authorURL: https://dreamindani.com
 ---